EnchLolz/ImaginaryCTF-CrewCTF-25/pyf❤️ck.md

 of course we must convert it to `p41n` to get our final flag.

-Note that all the characters also fall within the original set, and also that the lowercase `p` also shows up in the intial `set(open(FLAG))` but is not yet used in the flag prefix.
+Note that all the characters also fall within the original set, and also that the lowercase `p` shows up in the intial `set(open(FLAG))` but is not yet used in the flag prefix.

 ## Flag